a-n-t-h-o-n-y/TermOx/README.md

 Besides the provided Widget Library, anyone can create new Widgets from scratch.
-By inheriting from the `Widget` class, you are provided with virtual function Event Handlers.
+By inheriting from the `Widget` class, you are provided with virtual function event handlers.
 These allow handling of everything from user input, animation, painting to the screen, focus in/out, and others.
 Existing Widget types can be inherited from in order to build on top of existing behavior.